-The tissue you still have may compensate for that which has been damaged, but your milk supply might be less.
-It’s possible, with subsequent pregnancies, that the glandular tissue will grow sufficiently for an improved amount of milk.
+The tissue you still have may compensate for any damaged tissue, but your milk supply might be lower.
+It’s possible that the glandular tissue will grow sufficiently with subsequent pregnancies for an improved amount of milk.

 It’s also possible to use medications to encourage milk supply (12).
-Aside from that, “breast compression” during both pumping and breastfeeding can encourage better flow, due to the pressure on the areas with hard tissue buildup.
+Aside from that, “breast compression” during pumping and breastfeeding can encourage better flow due to the pressure on the areas with hard tissue buildup.

 Can I Breastfeed with Implants?

 Now we return to this burning question.
-As you’ve found out from the information above, the answer is “yes,” in most cases you can.
+The answer is “yes.”
+In most cases, you can breastfeed with implants.

-We have seen there are factors which can affect the amount of milk you will produce.
+There are factors that can affect the amount of milk you will produce.
 These include the type of surgery, if you have any scarring, and how much glandular breast tissue you have.

-That being said, just as with any other mom, there are other things that affect successful breastfeeding, too.
+However, there are always other things that can affect successful breastfeeding.
 These include how well your baby latches on and the use of correct positioning.

-There are things you can do to increase the amount of breast milk you produce.
-A lactation specialist can advise you, so it’s a good idea to make sure you consult with one.
-Be sure to let her know specifically about your surgery and concerns about milk supply.
+You can do things to increase the amount of breast milk you produce.
+A lactation specialist can advise you, so it’s a good idea to consult one.
+Be sure to inform them about your surgery and concerns about milk supply.

-They can give you guidance on how to support and increase your milk supply from the time baby arrives, and help you manage any pain you might have.
+They can guide you on how to support and increase your milk supply from the time your baby arrives and help you manage any pain.
 The scar tissue from your implant surgery might make breastfeeding uncomfortable at first.

 Breastfeeding frequently during the first few weeks is very important.
 It all comes down to supply and demand.
 The more milk your baby demands, the more milk your breasts should produce.

-Another way that you might increase your breast milk is with the use of herbs known as “galactagogues.”
+Another way you might increase your breast milk is by using herbs known as “galactagogues.”
 These include fennel, fenugreek, and milk thistle, among others.
-Certain foods are thought to have “lactogenic” properties, too, including oatmeal, almonds, dried apricots and more.
+Certain foods are also thought to have “lactogenic” properties, including oatmeal, almonds, dried apricots, and more.

-While some moms have found these foods and herbs to be effective, there’s a lack of scientific evidence to back it up (13).
-As always, if you’re pregnant, do check with your doctor before taking any herbs, as not all are suitable pre-birth.
+While some moms have found these foods and herbs effective, there’s a lack of scientific evidence to back it up (13).
+As always, if you’re pregnant, check with your doctor before taking any herbs, as not all are suitable pre-birth.

 Even if you have a reduced amount of breastmilk, you can still breastfeed.
 You might need to supplement with formula from bottles or use an at-breast supplementing method.
-This could be necessary to ensure the baby is getting all the food they need to thrive and grow.
-Be sure to keep in close contact with your baby’s pediatrician and your lactation consultant to be sure all is going well.
+This could be necessary to ensure your baby gets all the food they need to grow and thrive.
+Keep in close contact with your baby’s pediatrician and your lactation consultant to ensure all is going well.

 Is It Safe to Breastfeed with Implants?

-Before we answer this question, let’s look at what implants are made of.
+Before we answer this question, let’s examine what implants are made of.
 There are two types of implants, both of which have a silicone outer shell.
 These are then filled with either saline (sterile salt water) or silicone gel (14).

-Silicone is a synthetic material made up of silicon combined with other elements, like oxygen, carbon, and hydrogen.
+Silicone is a synthetic material made of silicon combined with other elements, like oxygen, carbon, and hydrogen.
 It’s low in toxicity and used in many household and medical items.
-You’ll find it in catheters, bandages, and contact lenses, as well as shampoos, kitchenware, and even teats for bottles.
+You’ll find it in catheters, bandages, contact lenses, shampoos, kitchenware, and even bottle teats.

-You might be concerned as to whether silicon from your implants can pass to baby in your breast milk.
-Although accurate levels can’t be measured, there is a study which indicates levels of silicon in milk are not elevated in moms with implants.
-In fact, there was more silicon found in formula milk and cow’s milk than breast milk from women with implants (15).
+You might be concerned about whether silicon from your implants can pass to your baby in your breast milk.
+Although accurate levels can’t be measured, a study indicates that levels of silicon in milk are not elevated in moms with implants.
+In fact, more silicon was found in formula and cow’s milk than in breast milk from women with implants (15).

 Another concern might be whether your implants can contribute to birth defects in your baby.
 The FDA has found that two studies on babies born to moms with breast implants show there is no increased risk.

 The Centers for Disease Control and Prevention (CDC) state that there have not been any clinical reports in recent years that indicate issues from silicon in implants and breastfeeding.
-They do, however, point out that the research is limited (16).
+However, they point out that the research is limited (16).